maswiebe/maswiebe.github.io/assets/amip.md

 ![](https://michaelwiebe.com/assets/amip/true_b.png)

 We see that as the effect size increases, the proportion required to flip a condition also increases.
 When $$\beta=0.2$$, we need to drop more than 5% of the data to kill significance.
-This makes sense, because the signal-to-noise ratio is increasing in the true effect size.
+This makes sense, because the true effect size increases the signal and hence the signal-to-noise ratio.
 <!-- define s-to-n; how does beta matter? -->

 Robustness of p-hacked results